-Those with a disrupted lipid barrier often suffer from dry skin conditions, as the skin is unable to coat the skin’s surface with the appropriate amount of sebum, causing a loss of hydration.
-Essentially, a moisturizer should aid in correcting the lipid barrier so that the skin is able to regain healthy moisture balance.
+People having a deficient lipid barrier will often suffer from dry skin conditions.
+Unable to coat the skin’s surface with the appropriate amount of sebum, this causes a loss of hydration.
+A moisturizer is formulated to aid in correcting the lipid barrier so that the skin is able to regain its healthy moisture balance.
 The key word here is

-This way, you are adding adding moisture to the skin, and then ensuring it stays put throughout the day.
+This way, you are adding moisture to your skin, and then ensuring it remains throughout your day.
 If you have dry skin and are only using a moisturizer, chances are you are feeling the need to apply it multiple times throughout the day.
-While the moisturizing ingredients may appear to have helped smooth those dry flaky spots, they are not fixing the root of your condition.
+While the moisturizing ingredients may appear to have helped smooth those dry flaky spots, they are not fixing the root of your skin’s condition.
 Moisturizers are only masking the issue at hand.